pcafrica/advanced_programming_2024-2025/lectures/05/05-c++_functions_templates.md

 2. **Algorithms:** Generic sorting, searching, and transformation algorithms.
 3. **Math operations:** Functions for arithmetic operations that work with multiple numeric types.
 4. **Custom data structures:** Building generic trees, graphs, or linked lists.

 ---

-# Pros of generic programming

-- **Code reusability:** Reduced need to write similar code for different data types.
-- **Type safety:** Compile-time checks to ensure type correctness.
-- **Efficiency:** Optimized code for specific data types.
-- **Readability:** Cleaner and more expressive code.

-# Cons of generic programming

-- **Complexity:** Generic code may be more complex due to abstraction.
-- **Compile-time overhead:** Template instantiation can lead to longer compile times.
-- **Debugging:** Template error messages can be challenging to decipher.

----